per-gron/shuriken/src/rs/doc/reference.md

 **External documentation:** [RxMarbles](http://rxmarbles.com/#reduce), [ReactiveX](http://reactivex.io/documentation/operators/reduce.html)

-**Description:** `ReduceGet` is like `Reduce`, but it takes a function that creates the initial value rather than the initial value directly.
+**Description:** `ReduceGet` is like [`Reduce(Accumulator, Reducer)`](#reduceaccumulator-reducer), but it takes a function that creates the initial value rather than the initial value directly.
 This can be used when the initial value is expensive to create or when it is not copyable.

 `ReduceGet` works with empty streams.